 Backpacking cookware comes in a variety of materials to meet the needs of everyone from fastpackers to dedicated backcountry chefs.
-Each material has its key benefits and understanding them will help you pick the cook set that’s right for your priorities, both on the trail and in the “kitchen”—whether that’s a portaledge and you’re brewing ramen, or a grand valley where you’re concocting a gourmet spread.
-Here’s a look at the three materials used in MSR cookware and why you might choose one over the other:
+Each material has its key benefits and understanding them will help you pick the cook set that’s right for your priorities, both on the trail and in the “kitchen”—whether that’s on a portaledge brewing ramen or in a grand valley where you’re concocting a gourmet spread.
+Here’s a look at the three materials used in MSR cookware and why you might choose one over the other.

 Hard-Anodized Aluminum: All-around, lightweight versatility

 Hard-anodized aluminum is the cookware of choice for all-around backcountry use.
-It conducts heat evenly, is lightweight, and is easy to clean, especially when coated with a nonstick finish.
-Because it disperses heat uniformly across the cookware surface, aluminum is a better choice for cooking real meals—with fresh ingredients or temperature-sensitive foods like eggs or pancakes.
+It conducts heat evenly, is lightweight and easy to clean, especially when coated with a nonstick finish.
+Because it disperses heat uniformly across the cookware surface, aluminum is a good choice for cooking real meals with fresh ingredients or temperature-sensitive foods like eggs or pancakes.

 Aluminum is also extremely efficient, meaning it transfers its heat quickly.
 This helps to save fuel, allowing fastpackers and solo travelers to shed weight and move quickly.

 Stainless Steel: Simple workhorse durability

 Stainless steel is very durable, so it’s perfect for when your pots take a lot of abuse.
 This makes it a top choice of backcountry travelers who are hard on their gear, or by guides and institutions where cooks prep a lot of meals on a wide range of adventures.

-When it comes to cooking, stainless steels lies somewhere between aluminum and titanium in terms of its performance and suitability.
+When it comes to cooking, stainless steel lies somewhere between aluminum and titanium in terms of performance and suitability.
 It does not conduct heat particularly well, which can lead to hot spots and burned food.
 To get around this issue our Alpine Fry Pan features a heat-spreading aluminum disc on the bottom.
 This allows for efficient, even heating in an ultra-durable fry pan that expands your meal options.

 People choose stainless steel for its affordability, exceptional ruggedness and simple sophistication.